Knowledge-aware-AI/GPTKB/GPTKB/knowledge_elicitation/README.md

-# KBC via OpenAI Batch API

-This implementation using SQLite database to store intermediate results.
+# Knowledge Elicitation

+This folder contains the code for the knowledge elicitation pipeline of GPTKB.
+It is responsible for extracting knowledge from a large language model (LLM) and storing it in a relational database, i.e., SQLite.

 ## Setup

-Set your OpenAI API key in the environment variable `OPENAI_API_KEY`.
+Set your OpenAI API key in the system's environment variable `OPENAI_API_KEY`.

 ## Usage